aws/aws-kms-xksproxy-api-spec/spec/xks_proxy_api_spec.md

       \hline
       Proxy returns an      & KMSInvalidStateException            & The external key store proxy \\
     AccessDeniedException   & (CreateKey, Crypto operations)      & denied access to the operation. \\
-                            &                                     & This can happen when the user \\
+                            &                                     & Verify that the user and the\\
-                            &                                     & or the external key isn't \\
+                            &                                     & external key are both \\
-                            &                                     & authorized for this operation. \\
+                            &                                     & authorized for this operation, \\
+                            &                                     & and try the request again. \\
       \hline
-      Proxy returns a       & XksKeyNotFoundException             & The external key store proxy \\
+      Proxy returns a       & XksKeyNotFoundException             & The external key associated \\
-    KeyNotFoundException    & (CreateKey)                         & rejected the request because \\
+    KeyNotFoundException    & (CreateKey)                         & with this KMS key in an \\
-                            & KMSInvalidStateException            & it could not find the external \\
+                            & KMSInvalidStateException            & external key store was not \\
-                            & (Cryptographic operations)          & key. \\
+                            & (Cryptographic operations)          & found in its external HSM.
+If \\
-      \hline
-      Proxy returns an      & XksProxyInvalidConfigurationException & The external key store proxy \\
-   InvalidUriPathException  & (Create/UpdateCustomKeyStore)       & rejected the request because \\
-                            & CustomKeyStoreInvalidStateException & of an invalid URI path.
-Verify \\
-                            & (CreateKey)                         & the URI path for your external \\
+                            &                                     & the external key ID associated \\
-                            & KMSInvalidStateException            & key store and update if \\
+                            &                                     & with this KMS key is incorrect, \\
-                            & (Cryptographic operations)          & necessary. \\
+                            &                                     & create a new KMS key with the \\
-      \hline
-      Proxy returns an      & XksKeyInvalidResponseException      & The external key store proxy \\
+                            &                                     & correct external key ID. \\
- UnsupportedOperationException & (CreateKey)                      & rejected the request because \\
-                            & KMSInvalidStateException            & it does not support the \\
-                            & (Cryptographic operations)          & requested cryptographic \\
-                            &                                     & operation. \\
       \hline
     \end{tabular}
   \end{center}